 What is one of your proudest accomplishments, career-wise?

 I was invited to represent Egypt in an exhibition in Vienna.
 I made a piece dedicated to an Egyptian photographer called Ahmed Bassiouny who lost his life in the Egyptian Revolution.
 I felt an unbelievably strong sense of responsibility.
 Everyone would come up and ask me about the story behind the piece and we talked about how he was such a heroic and brave figure.
 I felt like an ambassador for my country and telling such an important story.

 Another accomplishment that runs deep within me is when I see students come up to me and tell me how I inspired them or made a difference in some way or another to even consider art as a career.
 This is after I left the school and teaching.
 It feels unbelievably rewarding to know that you made some sort of difference, no matter how small or big it is.

 If you could own one work of art what would it be?

 And finally, are there any upcoming projects you’d like to share?

 Yes, I started displaying my work with Eklego Design, an Egyptian based architecture, interior and furniture design firm so you can check out my work there as well.

 Other than her art, Tasneem keeps busy by working on upcycling furniture pieces and accessories with her partner Alaa Tahoon.
 Their project is called Kintsugi.
-The name itself is brilliant.
-Kintsugi is actually the japanese art of repairing broken pottery with gold/silver, to create an even more beautiful piece .
+The meaning behind the name itself is brilliant.
+Kintsugi is the Japanese art of repairing broken pottery with gold/silver, to create an even more beautiful piece .
 As a philosophy it treats the breakage and repair as an important part of the object’s value, and this is the way El Meshad is currently approaching this project.
 You can check out some of their awesome work here.

 So what did you think of the interview?
 Comment your thoughts!